-Project LEA (Project LEA: Leading Educators in Advancing Inclusive Early Education) was recently funded through the U.S. Department of Education to provide full tuition support for individuals who currently supervise early childhood special education services or who would like to move into a supervisory position.
+Project LEA (Project LEA: Leading Educators in Advancing Inclusive Early Education) is a grant funded through the U.S. Department of Education to provide full tuition support for individuals who currently supervise early childhood special education services or who would like to move into a supervisory position.
 Project LEA is housed at the University of Toledo, a leader in high-quality distance learning programs.

-We are currently recruiting individuals to begin the program in January, 2014.
-Individuals enrolled in the program will take two courses per semester (Fall, Spring, and Summer) as well as an internship, parts of which can be completed “on the job”.
+We are now recruiting individuals to begin the program in Spring, 2017.
+Individuals enrolled in the program will take 2 courses per semester Fall and Spring semesters, and 3 courses in the first Summer semester, as well as an internship, parts of which can be completed “on the job”.
 The program of study emphasizes the ability of preschool supervisors to enhance services to young children with special needs and their families through a focus on program outcomes and accountability.
 The curriculum is aligned with ODE initiatives related to developing teacher leaders, program accountability and Ohio’s Race to the Top—Early Learning Challenge grant.